 In class today, we talked about Nietzsche a lot.
 Obviously, I hold religion to be more important than he does…I mean I think it’s real, for starters.
 I do like his point about the kingdom of God though.
 He basically says that the kingdom of God, this idea of salvation that awaits at the end of physical life, is not an external, other-worldly space; it is, like Jesus says, within you.
 Nietzsche says that Jesus died precisely to do away with the notion of sin and redemption that so burdened the Jews; Jesus is a symbolic figure meant to represent a life correctly lived by accepting the material world as something not at all separate from that of God.
 The kingdom of God is within you.
 It’s here.
 This is it.
 Yerr looking at it.

 That concept actually does blow my mind.
 It too makes a lot of sense to me.
 In the past, I’ve always had this problem conceptualizing heaven.
-Well, not always, but since I was like sixteen.
+Well, since I was like sixteen.
 My issue is, and forgive me if I offend, how would an eternity of bliss be…blissful?
 We know pleasure precisely because we know pain; the two are bound in a symbiotic relationship, each sharpened by the severity of the other.
 I mean think about it, have you ever been super obsessed with a new song you found only to hate it by day three of listening to it on repeat?
 I’m sure you adore a nice cold Coke, but if all you drank were nice cold Cokes I’m sure you’d get pretty sick of Coke.
 Also, if you’ve been at all culturally aware at any point in the past seven years, you’ll know that vampires struggle with the monotony of immortality a lot.
 So yeah, you can probably see that when I read Nietzsche I got kind of excited.

 Nietzsche’s conclusion is, basically, to be satisfied with what you’ve got.
 He still finds significance in a life well lived.
 He asserts that when you free yourself from the notion of one ultimate and unshakeable truth (i.e. religion) you open yourself up to an infinity of truths yet to be discovered in your world.
-The construction of another, entirely separate reality that “actually matters” is not constructive; what is constructive is the acceptance and enjoyment of the complete reality encapsulated by a human life.
+The creation of another, entirely separate reality that “actually matters” is not constructive; what is constructive is the acceptance and enjoyment of the complete reality encapsulated by a human life.
 Cool stuff.
 I think this notion of wholeheartedly accepting life as it is and rolling with the punches is something everyone should subscribe to.
 For me, it’s incongruous with the idea that God created the world according to his perfect vision to assume that we should deny ourselves enjoyment of it.
 I think that allowing a strict code of conduct set forth by a book written by human hands to dictate your behavior is not the way to get the most out of your existence.
 Again, not trying to be disrespectful, just thinking this through.